Stock Reviews

 Vistra’s Revenue and Operating Margins (TIKR)

-Despite revenue climbing nearly 29% year over year to $3.93 billion, the company logged a GAAP loss of $268 million due to mark-to-market losses on its hedging positions as forward energy prices surged.
+Revenue climbed nearly 29% year over year to $3.93 billion, but the company still reported a GAAP loss of $268 million.
+That hit came from mark-to-market losses on hedging positions as forward energy prices spiked.

-Still, ongoing adjusted EBITDA soared 53% to $1.24 billion, fuelled by strong retail unit gains, higher wholesale power prices, and the addition of Energy Harbor’s results.
+On the brighter side, the adjusted EBITDA jumped 53% to $1.24 billion.
+Strong retail unit growth, higher wholesale power prices, and the addition of Energy Harbor’s results all played a big role in that lift.

 Vistra announced a $1.9 billion deal to acquire seven modern natural-gas plants across the U.S., expanding its capacity to reliably serve the rising energy needs of AI-powered data centers.
 The move reflects Vistra’s broader strategy to blend baseload nuclear, flexible natural gas, renewables, and storage to meet surging demand from cloud and AI infrastructure.